BillClarksonAntill/TheUnofficialSecurityRepo/readme.md

 ## Resources ##

+## Contributing ##
+We welcome contributions from everyone in our community, regardless of experience level.
+Here are a few ways you can contribute:

+Report bugs and suggest features for our projects Participate in discussions and provide feedback on issues Submit pull requests to fix issues or add new features to our projects Organize events or share resources related to cybersecurity

 ## Pull Request Steps ##
 If you're new to GitHub or open source contribution, you can use the following steps to submit a pull request:

-Fork the repository you want to contribute to
+* Fork the repository you want to contribute to
-Clone the forked repository to your local machine Create a new branch for your changes
+* Clone the forked repository to your local machine
+* Create a new branch for your changes
-Make your changes and commit them with a clear and concise commit message Push your changes to your forked repository
+* Make your changes and commit them with a clear and concise commit message
+* Push your changes to your forked repository
-Create a pull request from your forked repository to the original repository
+* Create a pull request from your forked repository to the original repository